strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 It becomes more interesting looking at the derived data (as defined by the derived stream above).
 Remember, the goal was to apply masking instead of destroying any connection between rows that might exist.

-Per the data contract, the derived data is allowed to contain entries with a consent level of 2 or higher.
+Per the batch job configuration, the derived data is allowed to contain entries with a consent level of 2 or higher.
 From the input data it is known that there are 3 entries with a consent level of 2, which correspond to the three outputs below.
 In the table below, you can also see that the values for `UserName` and `Email` are hashed.
 This corresponds to the `field_patterns` that have been set in de `masked_fields` section of the data contract for `derived_data`.
 The username has been masked, but the hashed username is consistent over all rows.
 The `Email` field is different for every entry and therefore the hashed field is too.

+Records that did not include consent for purpose 2 have been excluded from the derived data.

 ![derived data](../images/derived-data.png)